 It is our job to make sure that students comprehend what they are reading, not just know the words.
 This isn’t something we pay lip service to, but it is a requirement of the specification.
 Teachers know this, but they also know how difficult it is to engage students in learning new vocabulary, especially for Cambridge Nationals students, many of whom do not begin the course with the highest levels of literacy.

-The Centre for Evaluation and Monitoring (CEM), part of the Cambridge Assessment family, undertakes evidence-based research to develop formative assessments up to age 16.
+The Centre for Evaluation and Monitoring (CEM), part of the Cambridge University Press & Assessment family, undertakes evidence-based research to develop formative assessments up to age 16.
 You may have heard of MIDYis, YELLis and ALis - these are CEM products.

 In one of CEM's blogs on 10 essential reads they say that “reading comprehension is crucial for success in school and, alongside the academic effects, poor comprehension can also have a social and emotional impact”.